yusufkaratas97/Electronics_projects/README.md

+# Electronics_project
+based on several electronic projects

-# Opto_Electronics
+# Nodes
-projects on optoelectronic
+  - alarm circuit: codes and image of project